-The vision for this initiative was the establishment of truly interdisciplinary teams of researchers, conducting high quality state-of-the-art innovative research into the relationship between environmental pollutants (in water, air, soil or food), other interacting stressors and human health, with the intention of advancing the development of evidence based policies and practices.
-The programme sought to integrate sophistication in exposure measurement with research addressing evidence, mechanisms and scale of human health effects, and how these are influenced by environmental, behavioural and socioeconomic factors.
+The initiative established interdisciplinary teams of researchers, conducting high quality state-of-the-art innovative research into the relationship between environmental pollutants (in water, air, soil or food), other interacting stressors and human health, advancing the development of evidence based policies and practices.
+The programme integrated sophistication in exposure measurement with research addressing evidence, mechanisms and scale of human health effects, and how these are influenced by environmental, behavioural and socioeconomic factors.

-The initiative aimed to stimulate creativity and provide important new insights that break the mould of current thinking.
-By capitalising on novel technologies and methodologies and existing infrastructure and capabilities the programme endeavoured to drive step changes in areas of environmental health research where the UK can take an international lead.
+The initiative stimulated creativity and provided important new insights that broke the mould of current thinking.
+By capitalising on novel technologies and methodologies and existing infrastructure and capabilities the programme drove step changes in areas of environmental health research where the UK takes an international lead.

 Reports & key findings